 “Mommy needs help!
 Daddy’s got a gun an’ says he’s gonna kill his self!

 Rick and I jumped up and ran out his door with the kid just ahead of us.
 The boy stopped outside and pointed at the open front door to his home.
 Rick darted through first with me close behind.
 The living room was empty.
-My friend went toward the room on our left while I shot into one to the right.
+My friend went toward the room on our left while I shot into the one on the right.

 I found the action.
 Dead ahead of me in front of a dresser, a scrawny man held a rifle to his head.
 A woman next to the bed fluttered her hands in frantic desperation.
 Without breaking stride, I took the poor guy down with a flying tackle.
 Not a second later, Rick was on top of us, controlling the direction of the gun barrel with both hands.